Paediatric Rare Tumours Network – European Registry

 - Implementation of harmonised procedures for data collection, data quality control and central review

 Articles in media:

-SciTech Europa, 16 November 2018: Caring for children in Europe with very rare tumours.
+SciTech Europa, December 2018: The importance of collaboration to improve the care of children in Europe with very rare tumours.

 Open Access Government (print copy, p111-113), October 2018: Improving the care of children in Europe with rare cancer.